nexovec/BackroomsGame/README.md

 # The BackroomsGame
 This is the backrooms game private repository.
-I am a solo developer, so you shouldn't even be here.
+(This is public for now) I am a solo developer, so you shouldn't even be here.
 Go away.
 ## Conventions:
 - Return values of modules must have the same name as the file.
 - Don't use `'function obj:func() ... end'` notation.
 Instead, use ``'function obj.func() ... end'``.